abarim-mud/abarim-mud.github.io/player.markdown

 Very important command is `score`.
 It shows the info about your character.

+Finally `quit` command lets you log off from the game.

 ## Combat

 AbarimMUD is hack'n'slash game: you kill stuff for the experience and watch the numbers grow.